AlexTheHugMachine/Hunter/README.md

 Referent teacher : Elodie Desseree

 ## Presentation
-This project is part of the Lifap4 course and is a rogue-like assasination game, we have oly one level but this one is hard, so try it !
+This project is part of the Lifap4 course and is a rogue-like assasination game, where you need to go from a starting point to a finish point, without beeing killed by the zombies.
+The game hhave only one level but this one is hard, so try it !

 ## Utilisation
 You can run the game by only use the command "make" in a terminal in the project's root folder